Curvature-free linear length bounds on geodesics in closed Riemannian surfaces

 Given a Riemannian sphere $M$ and points $p, q \in M$, let $v^k$ generate $H_k(\loops{pq}M;\Q)$, as explained in \cref{sec:PriorWork}.
 The relation in \cref{eq:PontryaginRelation_Loops} can be generalized as follows.
 The concatenating operation $\loops{p}M \times \loops{pq}M \xrightarrow{\concat} \loops{pq}M$ induces an algebra homomorphism $H_*(\loops{p}M) \otimes H_*(\loops{pq}M) \to H_*(\loops{pq}M)$ by the K\"unneth theorem.
 The isomorphism $\varphi_* : H_*(\loops{p}M) \to H_*(\loops{pq}M)$ implies that the algebra homomorphism sends $u \otimes v^k$ to $v^{k + 1}$.
 An argument similar to the derivation of \cref{eq:PontryaginRelation_Loops} yields the relation

-This relation is reminiscent of the notion of \emph{subadditive sequences} in Combinatorics.\footnote{For instance, see Lemma~5.1 from \cite{Ceccherini_Fekete}.} The following purely combinatorial lemma elucidates the implications of \cref{eq:PontryaginRelation_kSegments1Loop} on the distribution of the critical levels $\crit(v^k)$.
+This relation is reminiscent of the notion of \emph{subadditive sequences} in Combinatorics.\footnote{For instance, see Lemma~5.1 from \cite{Ceccherini_Fekete}.} The following purely combinatorial lemma demonstrates the implications of \cref{eq:PontryaginRelation_kSegments1Loop} on the distribution of the critical levels $\crit(v^k)$.